Federal Signal (FSS) Short term Debt (2016 - 2025)

 Federal Signal (FSS) has disclosed Short term Debt for 16 consecutive years, with $500000.0 as the latest value for Q4 2025.

-- Short term Debt was $500000.0 for Q4 2025 at Federal Signal, down from $12.0 million in the prior quarter.
+- Short term Debt for Q4 2025 was $500000.0 at Federal Signal, down from $12.0 million in the prior quarter.

-- In the past five years, Short term Debt ranged from a high of $19.4 million in Q4 2024 to a low of $500000.0 in Q1 2022.
+- The five-year high for Short term Debt was $19.4 million in Q4 2024, with the low at $500000.0 in Q1 2022.

-- Peak YoY movement for Short term Debt: surged 457.14% in 2023, then tumbled 97.42% in 2025.
+- The sharpest move saw Short term Debt soared 457.14% in 2023, then crashed 97.42% in 2025.

-- Federal Signal's Short term Debt stood at $600000.0 in 2021, then soared by 150.0% to $1.5 million in 2022, then skyrocketed by 213.33% to $4.7 million in 2023, then surged by 312.77% to $19.4 million in 2024, then crashed by 97.42% to $500000.0 in 2025.
+- Over 5 years, Short term Debt stood at $600000.0 in 2021, then skyrocketed by 150.0% to $1.5 million in 2022, then surged by 213.33% to $4.7 million in 2023, then soared by 312.77% to $19.4 million in 2024, then plummeted by 97.42% to $500000.0 in 2025.